 The main negative, which is the case with all of the Schwinn and sister company Nautilus' treadmills, is that the warranties are terrible.
 You'll find a lifetime frame warranty literally across the board on treadmills over $500, but the Schwinn 830 treadmill only has a 10 year frame and motor warranty, and only 2 years on the parts.

 That alone shows that these are not the most well made machines on the market, so if you are looking for something that's going to hold up over time, this is probably not the model for you.

 You are best off looking at ProForm, NordicTrack and Horizon that give you a lot more for your money in the $500-$1000 category.

 It's hard to recommend the 830 when there are so many better choices out there from brands that are continually updating and improving their treadmills to give you more for your money.

 Although you do get tracking capability which is a nice touch, that's about as far as the technology goes.
-And with a subpar warranty it is hard to have confidence in the brand as coverage is so far superior elsewhere.
+And with a subpar warranty, just like on the up-level 870 model, it is hard to have confidence in the brand as coverage is so far superior elsewhere.